2i2c-org/team-compass/cross-functional/workflow.md

 [^flight-levels]: These are heavily inspired [by the Flight Levels framework](https://www.flightlevels.io/).

-**Level 3: Strategic portfolio**.
+**Level 3: Strategy**.
 2i2c's overall strategic goals and the initiatives that make progress towards them.
 [Defined as items in the initiatives board](#board:initiatives).

 **Level 2: Coordination**.
 The sequence of actions that is carried out in order to complete an initiative, and the cross-team coordination needed to accomplish them.
 Defined as tasklists within initiatives [on the initiatives board](#board:initiatives).

-**Level 1: Operational**.
+**Level 1: Operations**.
 The work that a team intends to deliver now and next.
 This is a combination of strategic work that drives an initiative forward, as well as reactive work that is driven by external processes.
 [Defined as items on team delivery boards](#board:delivery).

 In short, our strategic goals are 2i2c's overall measure of success.
 Initiatives are concrete efforts in a **strategy** to make progress towards those goals.
 Initiatives require **coordination** across our team to plan the proper sequence of actions.
 These plans are then **operationalized** by being pulled into the delivery processes of each team.